sooparkdev/UW-TeamProject-_Combat-Covid/README.md

 - There are 1640 rows and 7 columns, which include a year, state, yes, no, category, condition, and location, in the data.

-- This data answers the question of how geographical location affects accessibility to healthcare.
+- This data answers the question of "how geographical location affects accessibility to healthcare?"

 [**Second Source**](https://dashboard.healthit.gov/datadashboard/documentation/hospital-public-health-reporting-documentation.php)